thanneken/tei2edition/README.md

 - `mirador.html` loads Mirador and the Presentation manifest.
 Other instances of Mirador are fully interoperable.
 - `iiif/manifest.json` is the IIIF Presentation manifest providing the information for visualization in Mirador.
 - `iiif/<annotations>.json` are the annotation files that provide line-by-line transcription mapped to the images of the manuscript.
+- `ooxml/' is the directory of files used to build the DOCX file.
+Only `document.xml` is overwritten by `derivedocx.bash`.
 - `text.latex` is the intermediary file between TEI and PDF.
 It is editable, but in principle it would be better to make changes in `tei.xml` or `tei2latex.xsl`.
 - `text.pdf` is the “print’ edition.
 - `text.html` is the hypertext edition.
 - `words.csv` is the spreadsheet of words.
+- `text.docx` is the Microsoft Word tool.
 - `tei_tc.dtd` is the not very human readable file for validating the TEI encoding.
 Changes to the ODD file above will be applied by the BASH scripts.

 ### Files about the repository